rhettb253/storefront/README.md

 This project is an online store application built using Vite for the front-end and Redux Toolkit for state management.
 It provides users with the ability to browse various product categories, view products within selected categories, and shop in an intuitive, user-friendly interface.

+## Thunk Branch

+Switching to this branch changes the website's products and looses functionality but it shows how to use thunk with redux to asynchronously recieve and update the products.

 ## User Stories

 The application satisfies the following user/developer stories: